 But the harmful effects that these drugs have on the body don’t stop there.
-Both heroin and alcohol act as central nervous depressants — when used together, their sedative properties only increase.
-This can slow or even stop your breathing.
-Once you’re in this state, simple tasks like getting up to call 911 become impossible.
-Aside from causing harm to yourself, you may decide to drive or engage in other questionable behaviors that put your relationships and the lives of others at great risk.
+Both heroin and alcohol act as central nervous depressants.
+When used together, their sedative properties only increase.
+This effect can slow or even stop your breathing.
+Once you’re in this state, simple tasks like getting up to call 911 are impossible.
+Aside from causing harm to yourself, you may decide to drive or engage in other questionable behaviors that put your relationships and the lives of others at risk.

 Treatment for Heroin and Alcohol Addiction

-Mixing heroin and alcohol doesn’t just hurt you — it also hurts the people you love and puts them at risk because of your drug use.
-But quitting these addictive substances on your own can be difficult, especially because detoxing from both drugs elicits intense withdrawal symptoms like vomiting, paranoia and rapid heartbeat.
+Mixing heroin and alcohol doesn’t just hurt you, it also hurts the people you love and puts them at risk.
+Quitting these addictive substances on your own can be difficult, especially because detoxing from heroin and alcohol elicits intense withdrawal symptoms like vomiting, paranoia and rapid heartbeat.